pranitastudent/Milestone-5-project/README.md

 ## Technologies Used

 <p> The Full Stack Frameworks module requires a project to be built using: HTML, CSS, JavaScript, stripe payment system, Python and Django.
 The project will use the Postgres relational database and will use additional libraries.
 The project
-brief indicates to build an eccomerce site.</p>
+brief indicates to build an eccomerce site.
+CI tested through travis integration</p>

 ## Testing User Stories